sunpy/ndcube/docs/ndcube.rst

 longitude must be known to derive the pixel position along a single spatial axis and vice versa.

-However, there are occasions where a data array may only contain one spatial axis, e.g. in data from a slit-spectrograph instrument.
+However, there are occasions when a data array may only contain one spatial axis, e.g. data from a slit-spectrograph.
 In this case, simply extracting the corresponding latitude or longitude axis from the WCS object would cause the translations to break.

 To deal with this scenario, `~ndcube.NDCube` supports "missing" WCS axes.
 An additional attribute is added to the WCS object (`NDCube.wcs.missing_axis`) which  is a list of `bool` type indicating which WCS axes do not have a corresponding data axis.
 This allows translation information on coupled axes to persist even if the data axes do not.
-This feature makes in possible for `~ndcube.NDCube` to seamlessly reduce the data dimensionality via slicing and handle data with only one spatial dimension, like those from a slit-spectrograph, which would have otherwise been impossible.
+This feature also makes it possible for `~ndcube.NDCube` to seamlessly reduce the data dimensionality via slicing.
 In the majority of cases a user will not need to worry about this feature.
 But it is useful to be aware of as many of the coordinate transformation functionalities of `~ndcube.NDCube` are only made possible by the missing axis feature.

 Extra Coordinates
 -----------------